 Before parents get overly ambitious and purchase a nursery’s entire seed inventory, McGinn suggests starting with what your kids already like.
 “Always start with things they would normally eat, like carrots and peas,” she says.
 “My daughter loves broccoli — it’s a favorite treat.
 For fruit, strawberries and blueberries are great starters.
 There are even smaller varieties of blueberry plants for containers.”

-Sharon Siehl, program director at Tilth Alliance says, “There is research that shows that when kids plant and tend a fruit or vegetable, they are much more likely to try it.
-In that sense, anything is fair game,” she says.
-“Let the kids choose two to three fruits or vegetables they already like, and then work together to find one to two fruits or vegetables that are new to them to give a try.”
+Sharon Siehl, youth and families program director at Tilth Alliance says, “There is research that shows that when kids plant and tend a fruit or vegetable, they are much more likely to try it.
+In that sense, anything is fair game."

 “In my experience gardening with kids, greens, carrots, radishes and beets are quick growers and are fun to harvest,” says Urban Feed and Garden's Kristi Robertson.
 “Harvest over the course of the growing season.
 You can have multiple root vegetables and they’re always exciting to dig up.
 Also, they can all be grown in containers, for those with limited space.”